Kool-K/Birthday-Website/README.md

 - **Music:** The default track is *"Happy Birthday"* by WaveMaster from Pixabay.
 Please give credit if you use their music!
 - **Animations:** Powered by the amazing **GSAP** library.
+- **Heart photo by Michael Fenton taken from Unsplash

 Enjoy spreading the birthday magic! ✨